 9. National Civil Aviation Security Programme.

-(1) There is established the National Civil Aviation Security
+(1) There is established the a written National Civil Aviation Security Programme approved by the Authority.

-(2) The authority shall ensure that the National Civil Aviation Security Programme is implemented to safeguard civil aviation against acts of unlawful interference through practices and procedures which take into account the safety, regularity and efficiency of flights.
+(2) The authority shall ensure that the National Civil Aviation Security Programme is implemented and maitained to safeguard civil aviation against acts of unlawful interference through practices and procedures which take into account the safety, regularity and efficiency of flights.

-(3) The authority shall make available to aerodromes and aircraft operators operating in Uganda and to other operators, air traffic service providers and entities concerned with civil aviation, a written version of the appropriate part of the National Civil Aviation Security Programme.
+(3) The authority shall make available to aerodromes and aircraft operators operating in Uganda and to other operators, air traffic service providers and entities concerned with civil aviation, a written version of the appropriate part of the National Civil Aviation Security Programme and relevant information or guidelines enabling them to meet the requirements of the National Civil Aviation Security Programme.

 (4) Without limiting the generality of sub regulation (1) (a), the National Civil Aviation Security Programme shall include the following matters—